Lumbridge/CentralLoggingService/README.md

 #### Alerts Engine
 The `CLS.WindowsServiceConsole` will run as a background process, periodically scanning the messages which have been sent into the database to see if any subscribed users should be alerted.

+#### Web Front End
+The `CLS.Web` project is the front end for both development & production and can be published as such.